 - Biopsy of the tumor

-Specific treatment for osteogenic sarcoma will be determined by your child's physician based on:
+Specific treatment for osteosarcoma will be determined by your child's physician based on:

 - Your child's age, overall health and medical history